turf-sports/dslop/README.md

 npx dslop
 ```

-By default, checks your uncommitted changes against the codebase.
+By default, checks your branch changes (committed + uncommitted) against the codebase.

 ## Install